 Life moves at the wrong speed.
 If you're becoming a human sloth who spends days in bed, it makes sense that depression is likely a factor.
 But did you know that hyper agitation (when you just can't relax your body and mind) and restlessness are also symptoms of depression?
 Other people might notice you’re more fidgety, doing things like pacing across the room or picking at your skin.
 Doctors call this psychomotor retardation or agitation.

 Your middle name is "tired."
 Depressed people are chronically exhausted.
-It's difficult to muster the energy to do the things you need to do, from getting ready in the morning and getting to work on time to going grocery shopping.
+It's difficult to muster the energy to do the things you need to do, from getting ready in the morning and getting to work on time to doing daily chores.

 You can't concentrate on anything.
 And if anyone asks you to pick a restaurant, they might starve to death while waiting for you to make a choice.
 People with MDD and PDD often struggle to think clearly, which makes focusing on a task and making decisions—even simple ones—difficult.